OneDrive guide for enterprises

 Manage OneDrive settings by using Intune

 Unlike Windows, OneDrive doesn’t have a configuration service provider.
 Therefore, to use Intune to configure OneDrive settings, you must deploy the setting’s corresponding registry key and value by using a PowerShell cmdlet.
-Read Use Group Policy to control OneDrive sync client settings for a list of settings and their corresponding registry values; then, construct a PowerShell script using the following cmdlet syntax:
+Read Use Group Policy to control OneDrive sync app settings for a list of settings and their corresponding registry values; then, construct a PowerShell script using the following cmdlet syntax:

 New-ItemProperty -Path \$Path -Name \$Name -Value \$Value -PropertyType DWORD -Force | Out-Null